XorTroll/Goldleaf/cur-changelog.md

 - Fixed a dump replace-all bug where Korean strings would say "g_Clipboard" instead of "clipboard"

 - Added an option to automatically skip already installed NSPs from bulk NSP installations

+- Added the option to dump amiibos even if they haven't been initialized yet (user provides the amiibo name and Mii)

+- Added support for Latin American Spanish language

 # `v1.1.1`